NikolaiF90/F90API/README.md

 ## Why

-If you play AI Dungeon with scripts, you've probably wanted to run two scripts together - CSMS and InnerSelf, or Loadout and something else - only to find they weren't designed to coexist.
+If you play AI Dungeon with scripts, you've probably wanted to run two scripts together.
+CSMS and InnerSelf, or Loadout and something else.
+Only to find they weren't designed to coexist.
 Running them both means editing code you didn't write, hoping nothing breaks, and ending up with a merged version nobody else can help you with.
 The original developer can't support your modified copy.
 You're on your own.

 So most people don't bother.
 They wait for someone to release a pre-merged version that may never come.
 Or they just pick one script and leave the rest behind.

 **F90 API removes that problem entirely.**

 Scripts that build on F90 API don't need to be merged.
-They register themselves and run side by side - each one untouched, each one still supported by its original developer.
+They register themselves and run side by side.
+Each one untouched, each one still supported by its original developer.
 If something breaks in CSMS, you ask the CSMS developer.
 If something breaks in Loadout, you ask the Loadout developer.
 Nobody's guessing what the other person did to their code.

 When a developer releases an update, you just drop the new file in.
 No re-merging, no re-editing, no wondering what changed.
 Your other scripts keep running exactly as before.

 For developers, it means no more reimplementing the same logic every project.
 Character registries, caller detection, notification systems - write it once in F90 API, trust it everywhere.
-And when AID changes something under the hood - say a variable gets renamed or a global behaves differently - you fix it once in F90 API and every script built on it is fixed automatically.
+And when AID changes something under the hood say a variable gets renamed or a global behaves differently.
+You fix it once in F90 API and every script built on it is fixed automatically.
 No hunting down the same line scattered across ten files.

 For world makers, it means combining scripts is no longer a technical challenge.
 It's a few lines at the bottom of a file.